POTS flare-up: Triggers, symptoms, and how to cope

 - Using tools like the Human Health app makes it easier to spot patterns, share information with your doctor, and build better coping strategies.

-Flare-ups may be sparked by things like illness, dehydration, stress, or hormonal changes.
-In this article, we’ll walk through what happens during a flare, how long it may last, common triggers, and practical ways to track and cope with them so you feel less alone in the process.
+In this article, we’ll look at what happens during a POTS flare-up, how long they can last, common triggers, and practical ways to track and cope with them.

 What happens during a POTS flare-up?